 For crossbows there are a handful of scopes that can work:

-Short range scopes can be used with crossbows and may feature various reticles.
+Can be used with crossbows and may feature various reticles.
 Consider a scope that can be calibrated to predict bolt drop over distance if you plan to take long range shots on a regular basis.
 Most crossbow scopes are unlikely to be higher than about 6x zoom as it becomes largely unnecessary.

-Red dot scopes are usually zero zoom or 2-3x zoom scopes with a simple illuminated reticle in the center of the view.
+Usually zero zoom or 2-3x zoom scopes with a simple illuminated reticle in the center of the view.
 These are easy to use, leave room for peripheral vision, and can be used to rapidly acquire a target.
 Ideal for short ranges or crowded shooting lanes.

-Adjustable zoom scopes have a bezel or dial that can be turned to change the zoom power of the scope itself.
+Have a bezel or dial that can be turned to change the zoom power of the scope itself.
 These are great if you hunt multiple areas and let’s say one of them has crowded shooting lanes and short shot while the other is near the edge of an open field where you might need to take a long shot.
 You can just change the zoom on the fly!

 Be careful about going with high zoom scopes as they can severely restrict your field of view making it harder to find targets.
 Plus, crossbows have a relatively limited range so zooms above 10x are just not needed.